 Final Grades and End of Semester Report

-Faculty mentors are also required to report student grades on Bear Facts at the end of the term.
+Faculty mentors are also required to report student grades on CalCentral at the end of the term.

 Renewing Your Project

-Projects are funded for one semester.
+Projects are usually for one semester.
 Faculty must re-submit projects each term.
-If you and your faculty mentor wish to continue working together for an additional semester, please notify the SPUR Coordinator.
+If you and your faculty mentor wish to continue working together for 1 additional semester, please notify the SPUR Coordinator.

-Undergraduates benefiting from collaboration with faculty mentors and from the generous financial support of CNR alumni are strongly encouraged to share their completed or in progress research project with the CNR community in the form of a research poster.
+To complete their SPUR projects, students are encouraged to share their completed or in progress research project with the Rausser College community in the form of a research poster.
 The research poster summarizing the project and (expected) results may be presented at either the fall or spring Poster Session.